ISISComputingGroup/ibex_developers_manual/CAEN-v895.md

 This means the VAL field of that record is part of the `vmeconfig` config menu set.
 Calling `makeAutosaveFileFromDbInfo` will create `vmeconfig_settings.req` at ioc start and then `create_manual_set` create the autosave set to manage the pvs (vmeconfigMenu.req references `vmeconfig_settings.req`).
 The OPI for the v895 loads the `configMenu.opi` supplied with autosave which allows different sets of PVS to be loaded and saved, however in practice they just load the first one called `defaults` as done by `dbpf` in the `st.cmd`

 configMenu docs: https://epics.anl.gov/bcda/synApps/autosave/autoSaveRestore_R5-6-1.html#configMenu

+## Sending settings

+It should be noted that a channel does not have to be disabled for the setting to be sent and applied, e.g. a threshold.